 Language is life.

 Whangaparaoa School gives high priority to the teaching of Reading and Writing.
 We set high achievement expectations in our annual targets.
 Teachers assess regularly and use up to date information to inform their planning and teaching.
 We cater to individual needs, giving support and extension through differentiated grouping and personalised programmes.
-In our classrooms you will see English in a variety of forms; reading, writing, oral language and visual language.

 In Years 1 and 2 the focus is on developing the children’s language abilities and their knowledge of how language is used in a broad range of contexts.
 With teacher support and through the sharing of text, children develop an appreciation of the characteristics of language in use.
-They are assisted to develop a range of strategies needed for effective speaking and listening, reading and writing.
-A stimulating and supportive programme providing a wide range of learning contexts gives them the opportunity to develop a range of skills for interpreting and constructing meaning from spoken, printed and non-print texts.

 In Years 3 and 4 the focus is on developing the students’ independence and skills in speaking and listening, reading and writing, and how to collect, respond to and organise ideas and information.

 In Years 5 and 6 the focus is on expanding the range and complexity of the texts children speak, listen to, read, view and write.
 There is a particular emphasis on responding to fiction and factual texts with more critical awareness and on developing more advanced research and reporting skills.